danila-schelkov/scw-tool/README.md

 # scw2dae
-COLLADA Animation and model
+COLLADA Animation and Model

+# To use you need:
+- Install the module "Requests"
+- and preferably Python version 3.7 or later

 # How to use
 - Run 'scw2dae.py' to create folders
-- Put scw files in folder 'scw/'
+- Put scw files in the “scw” folder
 - Run 'scw2dae.py' again

-<p>Congratulations!</p>
+<P> Congratulations! </ P>